Sign in →

 5-Fluorouracil (5-FU) and its orally administered prodrug, capecitabine, are fluoropyrimidine-based chemotherapeutic agents that are widely used for the treatment of colorectal cancer and other solid tumors.

 The DPYD gene encodes dihydropyrimidine dehydrogenase (DPD), the rate-limiting enzyme for fluoropyrimidine catabolism, which eliminates over 80% of administered 5-FU.
-Genetic variation in DYPD is the main cause for variability in DPD activity and can lead to partial or complete enzymatic deficiency (3-5% or 0.2% of the population, respectively).(2,3) Patients who are deficient in DPD are at an increased risk for adverse effects and toxicity when undergoing 5-FU treatment.(4) In addition, disease-causing homozygous or compound heterozygous variants within DPYD are associated with DPD deficiency.
+DPD is highly expressed in the liver.
+Genetic variation in DPYD is the main cause for variability in DPD activity and can lead to partial or complete enzymatic deficiency (3-5% or 0.2% of the population, respectively).(1,2) Patients who are deficient in DPD are at an increased risk for adverse effects and toxicity when undergoing 5-FU treatment.(3) In addition, disease-causing homozygous or compound heterozygous variants within DPYD are associated with DPD deficiency.
 DPD deficiency shows a wide range of severity, from asymptomatic (albeit at risk for drug toxicity) to neurological problems, including seizures and intellectual disability, delayed motor development, and microcephaly.

 Reference Values